Skip to main content

 What is ECE?

-Early Childhood Educators work in daycares, preschools, nursery schools, and in sometimes the public-school setting.
+Early Childhood Educators work in daycares, preschools, nursery schools, and sometimes in the public-school settings.
 They provide care and learning opportunities to children up to the age of 5.
 Responsible play, socialization, and creativity are some key developmental milestones achieved while in the care of an ECE professional.

 ECE Dual Credit Program